 -

-Check that the contents of the repository are visible in the file browser in JupyterLab, or run the ls command in the terminal to verify that the repository is shown as a directory.
+Check that the contents of the repository are visible in the file browser in JupyterLab, or run the

 You can use the command line interface to clone a Git repository into your workspace to continue your work or integrate files from an external project.